Understanding Balanced Diets: Why One Size Doesn’t Fit All

 Unfortunately not.
 A balanced diet means something different for each individual, and is dependent on factors such as age, body type, metabolism and how active you are.

 There is no one-size-fits all approach to a balanced diet.
 For example, if you are highly athletic, you may need more protein.
 Certain individuals may also have specific dietary requirements such as being vegan, vegetarian or wanting to stick to a plant-based diet.
-Working out your own personalized nutrition plan is essential to achieve maximum benefits from your food intake.
+Some may even give intermittent fasting a try.
+Working out your own personalised nutrition plan is essential to achieve maximum benefits from your food intake.

 How has the concept of a balanced diet evolved over the years?